 Understanding the Science Behind Puppy Vaccinations

 Vaccines work by introducing a small, harmless piece of a virus or bacteria (or a synthetic version of it) into the body.
 This exposure doesn't cause the disease but instead stimulates the immune system to produce antibodies.
-These antibodies are the body's defense against future exposure to the disease.
+These antibodies are the body's defence against future exposure to the disease.

 In puppies, maternal antibodies – which are passed from the mother to the puppy through the placenta and, after birth, through colostrum in the mother’s milk – provide early immunity.
 However, these antibodies wane over time, making vaccinations necessary to protect the puppy as maternal protection fades.
 This is why a puppy vaccination schedule typically starts around 6 to 8 weeks of age, just as the maternal antibodies begin to decrease.